ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

-## Event fields provided by the service to comply with AT guidelines
+## Required event fields provided by the service to comply with AT guidelines
 {: #mandatory}